karmaniverous/rrstack/.stan/system/stan.todo.md

 Completed (recent)

+- Time conversion utilities (tests green):
+  - Resolved the remaining spring-forward test by probing successive wall minutes with DateTime.fromObject (wall construction) to find the earliest valid minute at/after the requested time (02:30 → 03:00).
+Avoids timeline-based additions that could land at 03:30 across the gap.
 - Docs (API): Added TSDoc/TypeDoc comments for time helpers (`wallTimeToEpoch`, `dateOnlyToEpoch`, `epochToWallDate`) including parameters, errors, DST semantics, and examples.
 They are exported from the root and will render in the API reference.

 - Time conversion utilities (follow-up fixes):